particle-iot/docs/src/content/faq/wholesale/wholesale-products.md

 BATTMOD50 | Less than 500 units, ships immediately | More than 500 units, ships in 4 - 6 weeks
 E260KIT | Less than 100 units, ships immediately | More than 100 units, ships in 12 - 16 weeks
 E260TRAY50 | Less than 200 units, ships in 4 - 6 weeks | More than 200 units, ships in 12 - 16 weeks
-E270KIT | Less than 200 units, ships immediately | More than 200 units, ships in 12 - 16 weeks
+E270KIT | Less than 100 units, ships immediately | More than 100 units, ships in 12 - 16 weeks
-E270TRAY50 | Less than 50 units, ships immediately | More than 50 units, ships in 12 - 16 weeks
+E270TRAY50 | Less than 200 units, ships in 2 - 4 weeks | More than 200 units, ships in 12 - 16 weeks
 E310KIT | Less than 30 units, ships immediately | More than 30 units, ships in 12 - 16 weeks
 E310MOD1 | Less than 75 units, ships immediately | More than 75 units, ships in 12 - 16 weeks
 E310TRAY50 | Less than 300 units, ships immediately | More than 300 units, ships in 12 - 16 weeks